YuePanEdward/MyDailyLog/DailyLog@UA.md

 Everytime g2o can't work well, it's the problem of $ROS_PACKAGE_PATH You need to reset the path to include /opt/ros/kinetic/share something like that.
 It's so stupid.

+# 2018.8.22（Daily):
+A poster symposuim
+Really tired
+I nedd to focus on TOEFL.